Target: Increase our absolute energy conversion efficiency to 80% – now extended to 2030.

 - Boiler heating and cooling cycle control at our Alexandria, Egypt, plant; and

 - Reducing electricity purchased through the installation of variable frequency drives across all facilities.

 We also focus on education and best practice sharing at our plants; a significant portion of the non-production fuel reduction we have achieved has come through comparing plant data, establishing internal benchmarks, conducting gap analyses and improvement feasibility studies, and educating plant teams.

 Reducing our direct CO2 emission intensity

-The CDP is a non-profit organization that works with companies and shareholders to disclose carbon emissions and the use of natural resources.
+The CDP (formerly the Carbon Disclosure Project) is a nonprofit organization that works with companies and shareholders to disclose carbon emissions and the use of natural resources.
 We disclosed our performance through the CDP online platform for the first time in FY2015 and we have continued to do so annually.
 We voluntary respond to the Climate Change and Water questionnaires and we also respond to specific customer requests for information on our carbon footprint through our Supply Chain response.